Working on Legacy Codebases (or a contractor's life) (English)

 Refactoring

 Generally LEAVE THIS UNTIL YOU UNDERSTAND THE SYSTEM.
 It's ALWAYS tempting to 'throw it away and start again' however resist this temptation.
-Especially for a running system IT WORKS rebuilding / even refactoring a system is a HUGE risk.
+Especially for a running system (usually) IT WORKS rebuilding / even refactoring a system is a HUGE risk.
 Yes it's FUN but for every line of code you change you risk introducing new snd exciting bugs.

 Like everything else (especially when contracting) you need to justify the work you perform on a system.
 Either this justification needs to be focussed on one of the following: